Global HiringContact us

 In this article, we’ll talk about how a managed service provider (MSP) could be the answer to your workforce woes, helping you to leverage the potential of the contingent workforce, without the headache of managing it in house.

-What is MSP staffing?
+What is an MSP in staffing?

 A managed service provider (MSP) is an external company that delivers business-critical services to other organisations.
 In the world of contingent staffing, MSPs handle the sourcing, engaging, onboarding and management of a company’s contingent workforce.